UhuruSoftware/openshift.net/documentation/Origin-Server Changes.md

 ## Listing cartridges

-Previously, any node was selected for listing cartridges - a homogeneous network was assumed.
-Since this is no longer the case, the broker should keep a list of the available platforms in the node network, and query a node for each type of platform - this will compile a complete list of all available cartridges.
+The broker will use a list of available platforms and query a node for each type of platform - this will compile a complete list of all available cartridges.

 Modified files (in the PoC):